 Veterans are a powerful untapped talent pool

 With roughly 200,000 men and women transitioning out of the military each year, veterans are a rich source of talent.
 Through their military training, veterans learn the importance of strong leadership and connecting jobs to mission and values.
-Veterans also posses valuable qualities, skills, and talents that can be a benefit to employers
+Veterans also possess valuable qualities, skills, and talents that can be a benefit to employers

 VETERANS HAVE SKILLS